Efficacy and Safety Study of Alogliptin Compared to Glipizide in Elderly Diabetics

 - If regularly using other, non-excluded medications, must be on a stable dose for at

-- Female subject of childbearing potential who is sexually active agrees to use adequate
+- Females of childbearing potential who are sexually active must agree to use a

-contraception from screening throughout the duration of the study, and can neither
+from Screening throughout the duration of the study.

 Exclusion Criteria: